ZeidLab/EzQuery/README.md

 #### Recommended DataContext class

-> In some cases developers prefer to get connection string directly from config file.
+> In some cases developers prefer to get the connection string directly from the config file.

 ```csharp
 using System;